Neutral atom scattering based mapping of atomically thin layers: Methods

-The typical steady state pressures in the source, differential stages were $\rm{2\times10^{-8}}$ mbar, $\mathrm{1\times10^{-8}}$ mbar with the beam off and $\rm{1\times10^{-4}}$ mbar, $\rm{1\times10^{-6}}$ mbar with the beam on, respectively (backing pressure 6 bar).
-Under these conditions, increase in pressure of the scattering chamber with the beam on (measured with an ionization gauge) remained below our detection limit with the pressure being $\rm{1\times10^{-7}}$ mbar.
-He partial pressure detected by the mass spectrometer (SRS RGA200) was typically around $\rm{1.25\times 10^{-12}\,mbar}$, when the source is shut off at a backing pressure of $\rm{6\,bar}$, and increases up to $\rm{1.55\times 10^{-12}\,mbar}$ with the beam on (target sample removed).
-Considering this change in He partial pressure, we estimate that a total of 2.2$\times$10$^9$ atoms/sec are incident on the target surface corresponding to a flux of 7 $\times$ 10$^{14}$ atoms/sec/str [SI-2] at a backing pressure of 6 bar.
+Typical steady state pressures in the source, differential stages were $\rm{2\times10^{-8}}$ \,mbar, $\mathrm{1\times10^{-8}}$\,mbar with beam off and $\rm{1\times10^{-4}}$\,mbar, $\rm{1\times10^{-6}}$\,mbar with beam on, respectively (pure He, backing pressure 6\,bar).
+Pressure increase in the scattering chamber with beam on (measured with an ionization gauge) remained below our detection limit with the pressure being $\rm{1\times10^{-7}}$\,mbar.
+Background He partial pressure (beam off) detected was typically around $\rm{1.25\times 10^{-12}\,mbar}$.
+With the beam on, detected He partial pressure was $\rm{1.55\times 10^{-12}\,mbar}$ (target sample removed).
+Considering this change, we estimate that a total of 2.2$\times$10$^9$\,atoms/sec are incident on the target surface corresponding to a flux of 7$\times$10$^{14}$\,atoms/sec/str (appendix \ref{appendix:incbeam_flux}).